Skip to main content

 What is a Permit Bond?

 A permit bond is a type of surety bond required by cities, counties, and municipalities as a condition for issuing permits for construction, excavation, encroachment, or other work that may affect public property or infrastructure.
+Unlike insurance policies, permit bonds protect the government entity rather than the bond purchaser.

 Permit bonds serve as a financial guarantee that the permit holder will comply with all applicable building codes, ordinances, and regulations.
 They also ensure that any damage to public property (streets, sidewalks, utilities, rights-of-way) will be repaired or compensated.
+If you need a bond tied to a professional license rather than a specific project, see our license bonds page instead.

 Key Protection: Permit bonds protect municipalities and taxpayers from the costs of repairing public property or completing work if a contractor fails to meet their obligations.